-Christians celebrating Christmas in the 21st century rightly focus on the night Jesus was born.
-With only a cursory reading of the gospels, some conclude that the account of the Nativity begins with Gabriel’s message to Mary.
-Her reaction to the angelic announcement, however, acknowledges millennia of prophetic preparation for the event.
+Christians rightly focus on the night Jesus was born.
+Without the foundation of the Old Testament, however, some conclude that the account of the Nativity began with Gabriel’s message to Mary.
+In reality, the young virgin’s reaction to the angelic announcement acknowledged millennia of prophetic preparation for the event.

 LUKE 1:46, 55

-The heartfelt response of the young maiden recalled God’s promise to Abram.
+Mary’s heartfelt response recalled God’s promise to Abram.

 God established that the Redeemer would come through the nation of Israel as promised to Abraham (Gen. 12:3).
 The ultimate blessing the inhabitants of the world can experience is salvation through Messiah (Gal.
 3:6-9).

 At the end of his life, Abraham’s grandson, Jacob-Israel, blessed his fourth son, Judah, thereby confirming that the Redeemer would not only come through the people of Israel, but specifically through the line of the tribe of Judah (Gen. 49:10).

 The Promised Confirmed to David Guaranteed Messiah’s Lineage

 Approximately 640 years after Jacob conferred the Messianic blessing on Judah, God confirmed the Messianic line through one descendant—namely David, king of Israel.
 God told David,